DiceDB/dice/README.md

 DiceDB
 ===

-DiceDB is an in-memory database hyper-optimized for building real-time applications with SQL-based real-time reactivity baked in.
+DiceDB is an in-memory real-time database with SQL-based reactivity.
+It is hyper-optimized for building and scaling truly real-time applications on modern hardware while being a drop-in replacement for Redis.

 > Note: DiceDB is still in development and it supports a subset of Redis commands.
 So, please do not use it in production.
 But, feel free to go through the [open issues](https://github.com/DiceDB/dice/issues) and contribute to help us speed up the development.

 ## How is it different from Redis?

+Although DiceDB is a drop-in replacement of Redis, which means minimal learning curve and switching does not require any code change, it still differs in two key aspects and they are

 1. DiceDB is multi-threaded and follows [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture).
 2. DiceDB supports a new command called `QWATCH` that lets clients listen to a SQL query and get notified in real-time whenever something changes.